 Kriyananda was once an SRF monastic, and ended up with about the same teachings and ways of thinking as them, although SRF fought him and his Ananada Church for many years for the rights to Yogananda "bones" of writings, although Yogananda is quoted to have said to a direct disciple: "Don't take my word for anything. . . .
 Don't get hung up on words . . . please remember."
 (In Dietz 1998).

 "Different strokes for different folks."
 Some benefit from good teachings, and to remember that Yogananda told "Don't get hung up on words" is that.
 It may not mean SRF's and other publishers' wordy lessons or article jumbles are the top teachings.

-Yogananda set wheels rolling, in part by inconsistent teachings and practices, dubious propaganda, and also his hailing of dictatorship (Yes, he did, in 1934).
+Yogananda set wheels rolling, in part by inconsistent teachings and practices, dubious propaganda, and also his hailing of dictatorship (in writing, in 1934).

 Yogananda teaches the world is pretence.
 If the world is illusory, as he says, his teachings would be of very little substance.
 Isn't it pretence?
 But compare: "Illusion is itself illusory", says Ramana Maharsi.